Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Experimental Setup

-\textbf{Stage II: Requirement Specification.} In the second stage, all authors conducted a collaborative brainstorming session to analyze the functional requirements of the 15 selected applications, identify the core functionalities to retain, and draft an initial version of the requirement descriptions.
-After that, the first two authors independently drafted the core acceptance checklists for each application and then reconciled their drafts through discussion.
-When consensus could not be reached, a third author was introduced as an arbitrator.
-This iterative process continued until all three authors agreed on the final acceptance checklists.
-Simultaneously, the requirement descriptions were refined in accordance with updates to the checklist, ensuring that all functional requirements were clearly and accurately conveyed.
+\textbf{Stage II: Requirement Specification.} In the second stage, all authors conducted a collaborative brainstorming session to analyze the functional requirements of the selected applications, identify the core functionalities to retain, and draft an initial version of the requirement descriptions.
+After that, the first two authors independently drafted core acceptance checklists for each application and reconciled their drafts through discussion.
+When consensus was not reached, a third author acted as an arbitrator.
+This iterative process continued until all three authors agreed on the final checklists.
+Simultaneously, the requirement descriptions were refined in accordance with updates to the checklist, ensuring that all functional requirements were clearly conveyed.

-\textbf{Stage III: Industrial Validation.} To further ensure dataset quality, we invited professional practitioners from industry to review the dataset.
-They verified that these apps are representative and the descriptions were complete, consistent, and aligned with real-world development practices.
+\textbf{Stage III: Industrial Validation.} To further ensure dataset quality, we invited professional practitioners from the industry to review the dataset, who verified that these applications can better align with real-world development practices compared to existing datasets.

 Table~\ref{tab:dataset} summarizes the constructed dataset.
-For each application, we provide a detailed requirement description along with a list of functional requirements for acceptance testing.
-The average number of functional requirements per application is 13.5, with a maximum of 26 and a minimum of 8.
-Furthermore, we categorize the applications into three difficulty levels based on the number of functional requirements: \textit{Elementary} (0–9 requirements), \textit{Intermediate} (10–19 requirements), and \textit{Advanced} (20 or more requirements).
-This categorization allows us to evaluate the \agent{}s’ performance across applications of varying complexity.
+For each application, we provide a detailed requirement description and an acceptance checklist.
+Applications have an average of 13.5 functional requirements (ranging from 8 to 26) and are categorized into three difficulty levels: \textit{Elementary} (0–9), \textit{Intermediate} (10–19), and \textit{Advanced} (20+).
+This categorization enables evaluation of \agent{}s’ performance across applications of varying complexity.